Responsibilities of Living in a Communal Household

 This is your home too

 While the houses stock supplies like toilet paper and Drano, housemates are the ones who help make sure the toilet paper is in the bathroom and alert us when these supplies run out.
+(Use the #supplies channel on Slack to request more supplies).
 Most housemates learn how the house operates from other housemates during the weekly De-Cluttering, and your Residential Advisor can help you figure out any task you're not used to doing.

 We're a hackerspace-style Do-ocracy